stripe/veneur/ssf/README.md

 * other point metrics (e.g. counters and gauges) can be constituents of a span
   * it's more valuable to know the depth of a queue in the context of a span than alone
   * improve the context of counters and gauges, as they are part of a span
-* provide a format containing the superset of many backend's features
+* provide a format containing the superset of many backends' features

 # Components